32 Famous Older Women Who Don't Seem To Age

 Ellen DeGeneres

 Ellen DeGeneres has been around for a long time.
 How long, you might ask?
 Well, her character, Ellen Morgan, on the hit '90s television sitcom, "Ellen," was the first in television history to come out as queer to their friends in a storyline, and a star-studded one at that (it also featured the ageless Laura Dern), per Biography.
 The year was 1997.
-DeGeneres was 39 at the time, although you wouldn't have known it then — just like you wouldn't know from it from looking at her now that she turned 66 on January 26, 2022.
+DeGeneres was 39 at the time, although you wouldn't have known it then — just like you wouldn't know it from looking at her now that she is in her late 60s.

 Halle Berry